 Arbella is right next to Tanta, and owned by the same people.
 Tanta is Peruvian, but Arbella’s drinks and food are more global, and the map-like cocktail list looks less like a menu and more like something you’d use to find Carmen Sandiego.
 The cocktails are inspired by various countries on the map, like the “PB&J” (peanut butter infused vodka and jelly ice) for the US, or a “snow cone” with sake, pisco, and Red Bull syrup for Antarctica, which helps explain why no one lives in Antarctica.
 As for food, you can expect bar snacks like shawarma empanadas, and small dishes like Korean fried chicken, tacos, and bao.

 Lone Wolf is in the West Loop, and surrounded by busy restaurants, so a lot of people just use it to kill time.
 But that’s a mistake - it happens to be a great destination in its own right, with a large bar, plenty of comfy booths, and tasty snacks to tide you over while you wait for that table at Au Cheval.
 It’ll be available any time now, we’re sure.

 The Violet Hour in Wicker Park is a good destination cocktail bar.
-Its creative (and expensive) cocktails make it great for celebrations, or impressing out-of-towners.
 This place might seem like it’s trying hard to be cool - from the unmarked door, to the “House Rules,” which ban baseball caps, Cosmopolitans, and any drink that’s a -bomb (jager or otherwise).
 It doesn’t come off as obnoxious, though, because the craft cocktails really are good, and the food is from the team behind Avec and The Publican.
-Expect small, but delicious, plates like truffled chickpeas.
+Expect expensive drinks and small but delicious plates like truffled chickpeas.